- Court Dates

 What if I owe a court fine and do not pay?

 The balance due and any additional penalty will be forwarded to an outside collection agency.
-In addition, the Department of Motor Vehicles will be notified of your failure and the court will request the suspension of your driving privilege and you may not be allowed back to court to discuss your case.
+The balance due and any additional penalty will be forwarded to an outside collection agency.
+You may also not be allowed back into court to discuss your case.

 Can I make monthly payments on a failure to pay?

 Monthly payments can be made to the outside collection agency.

 Are there any alternatives to paying the fine?

 There are alternatives to paying a fine, if you qualify.
 Community Service is available for infraction violations.
 However, you will not be considered for this option unless you have a significant financial hardship.
 You can expect the Judge will ask you questions about that hardship.
 In addition, the Court will review your driving and court appearance record before any such request is granted.
 Even if community service is granted, you will still be required to pay court fees.
 In addition, there will be fees due to the Community Service Office.

 You cannot perform community service and request Traffic School at the same time.

 For misdemeanor violations you can serve jail time in lieu of paying the fine.
 You will also be required to pay court fees and fees to the Sheriff's Work Project office - external link.